The Best Ways To Welcome New Members to Your Nonprofit

-The last thing you can do to kickstart your membership engagement is to connect new members to your organization.
+The last thing you can do to kickstart your membership engagement and get a jumpstart on member retention is to connect new members to your organization.

 There are a few ways you can do this.
 The ones you have probably heard of before are to do a tour of your offices and to have members volunteer for your cause.
 These methods work well because they enable new members to see what their money is going towards in the office and in the field.

 Another great way to get new members engaged is to establish committees that they can join as soon as they officially become members.
-These committees will vary depending on what your organization is dedicated to, but some examples include event planning, facility management and social media.
-Not only do they get to help your mission, but they can use their expertise in the process.
+These committees will vary depending on what your organization is dedicated to, but some examples include event planning, facility management, and social media.
+Not only do they get to help your mission, but they can put their expertise and professional opinions to good use.

 Earlier we mentioned impact and annual reports.
-These are another option to connect your members to your organization!
+These are other options to connect your members to your organization!
 They can be emailed to your new members to show them exactly what your organization is doing.
 To take this even further, you can send the member information about how their dues, or membership fee, has helped your organization.
 Try to give exact numbers when possible.

 Pro Tip: Opt for a video message instead!
 Video is the most effective form of communication, and is the perfect way to show your impact.

 Luncheons are an opportunity for organizations that promise information as a part of membership.
-Instead of just emailing information, now and then invite your members for a luncheon to present this information in a more exciting format.
+Instead of just emailing information, now and then extend an invitation to your members for a luncheon to present this information in a more exciting format.
 You can also include updates on the happenings of the organization, and if membership includes voting rights, use this as an opportunity to vote together.

+Congratulations!
 You are officially ready to welcome new members to your organization!
 Let us know which of these options works best for your organization, and why.
-If you have any questions about how your organization can use these tactics, leave a comment and we will be happy to help!
+If you have any questions about how your organization can use these tactics, leave a comment and we will be happy to help.